longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 20: Demographics

 Space Ship
-    Clicking this menu item will show you the space ship view.
+    Clicking this menu item will show you the spaceship view.
 The space race is a ruleset defined option and is not enabled in all rulesets.
-Your nation must also be very technologically advanced to build the components needs for a space ship.
+Your nation must also be very technologically advanced to build the components needs for a spaceship.
 See in game help for more details.

     The client will automatically place the components for you as you construct them.